Changes to Power Rates

 Is there support for customers who can’t afford rising rates?

 We know there are basic cost of living pressures on Nova Scotians right now, such as food, housing, electricity, and heating.
-We’re committed to supporting and providing resources to resources to help with the cost of electricity for customers who live on low or fixed income, including the HEAT Fund program.
+We’re committed to supporting and providing resources to help with the cost of electricity for customers who live on low or fixed income, including the HEAT Fund program.

 Visit our Save Energy and Money page which includes a variety of options and tools for you to help take control of your energy use, manage your power bill, and save money.
-This includes tools such as Equal Billing and MyEnergy Insights.
+This includes payment plans like Equal Billing.

-Other support resources available through the Nova Scotia Government are the Heating Assistance Rebate Program (HARP) and Efficiency Nova ScotiaWe're committed to working with low-income advocates to find more opportunities to help Nova Scotians.
+Other support resources available through the Nova Scotia Government are the Heating Assistance Rebate Program (HARP) and Efficiency Nova Scotia.
+We're committed to working with low-income advocates to find more opportunities to help Nova Scotians.

 Why are the costs for efficiency programs recovered on power bills?